-Have you received an energy bill through the post recently that made your eyes water?
-There are any number of reasons why your energy bills may be very high or higher than you were expecting but here are some likely culprits.
+Have you recently had an energy bill that made your eyes water?
+There could be lots of reasons why your energy bills may be higher than you were expecting - here are some likely culprits.

-The reason for asking this is that if you move house, your energy supply contract is with the previous tenants energy supplier.
-However, once you move in, the supplier will automatically default you on to their "standard" tariff which is, (you guessed it!) their most expensive rate.
+When you move house, your energy supply contract is with the previous occupiers’ energy supplier.
+But, once you move in, the supplier will automatically put you on their standard variable tariff, which is their most expensive rate.

-Alternatively, you'll know you're on a standard rate tariff if the tariff name on a recent bill has 'standard' in its title.
-The difference in price between a supplier's standard tariff and their cheapest tariff can be hundreds of pounds per year.
-If you are on a standard tariff then you can almost certainly save money by switching energy providers or by switching to a cheaper tariff with the same energy provider.
-You can compare every UK energy tariff with UKPower.co.uk by entering your postcode below.
+The difference in price between a supplier's standard variable tariff and their cheapest tariff can be hundreds of pounds per year.
+If you’re on a standard variable tariff, then you can almost certainly save money by switching to a different energy provider, or by switching to a cheaper tariff with your existing provider.
+You can compare every UK energy tariff by entering your postcode below.

 There are two types of billing – estimated and accurate.
-Estimated billing is where the energy provider estimates how much gas and electricity you've used.
-With accurate billing you provide the energy supplier with meter readings on a regular basis, ensuring you pay for the exact amount of energy you’ve used and therefore avoid building up debt which can prevent you from switching further down the line.
+Estimated billing is where the energy supplier estimates how much gas and electricity you've used, and bills you for that amount.
+With accurate billing, you provide regular meter readings to the energy supplier, so you only pay for the exact amount of energy you’ve used.
+This way, you avoid building up debt which can prevent you from switching in the future.

-If you've recently moved from estimated billing to accurate billing and you tend to use a lot of gas and electricity, then you may have previously been paying a lower amount than you should have and your new, accurate bill by comparison may seem very expensive.
+If you've recently moved from estimated billing to accurate billing, and you tend to use a lot of gas and electricity, then you may have been paying less than you should whilst you were on estimated billing.
+As a result, your new, accurate bill may seem very expensive by comparison.

 |House Size||Average Monthly Energy Consumption||Average Annual Energy Consumption|

 If you’re using a lot of energy, it may be a sign that your home isn’t very energy efficient.
 There are lots of ways to improve the energy efficiency of your home, such as: